 Be sure to talk to parents in advance to make sure exactly how their family specifically handles discipline or bad behavior.

 Part of being a good babysitter (or leader in general) is being able to set boundaries.
-Kids thrive best when they're given a specific and predictable routine to follow.
+Children thrive best when they're given a specific and predictable routine to follow.
 So the closer you as a babysitter can keep kids following their usual household routine, the less likely you are to start running into problems.
-As long as things stay consistent, kids are less likely to have a problem.
+As long as things stay consistent, children are less likely to have a problem.
 Although you still need to be prepared for them to test the limits a bit, particularly at the beginning!